Naresh Goyal created tax evading schemes to siphon off funds abroad: ED

 In March, Goyal stepped down as the chairman of Jet Airways.

 Currently, the airline is going through the resolution process under the Insolvency and Bankruptcy Code.
-(AGENCIES)
+(PTI)

+Naresh Goyal created tax evading schemes to siphon off funds abroad: ED

+NEW DELHI, Aug 24: The Enforcement Directo-rate on Saturday alleged Jet Airways founder Naresh Goyal “structured” a number of tax evading schemes and siphoned off huge funds in foreign jurisdictions.

 Editorial